wiseman-timelord/NConvert-Batch/README.md

 # NConvert-Batch
-Its a, Powershell or Puthon Gradio, interface for simplifying batch image conversion with NConvert.
+Its a Python Gradio interface for converting ANY image format to ANY imgage format, even rare ones like `.pspimage`, all made possible through `NConvert` binary command line tool.

 ### Status:
 Under development....
 - Gradio Interface seems to work apart from Start Conversion button.
 Need a new session and a appropriate prompt.

 ## Description:
-- This was a PowerShell script designed to batch convert images from/to any format using NConvert, a command-line image conversion tool, however, this Powershell script is now optional, as one can now choose to instead use the Python version, featuring a Gradio Interface.
+Its a Python Gradio interface for converting ANY image format to ANY imgage format, even rare ones like `.pspimage`, all made possible through `NConvert` binary command line tool.
 The program provides a user-friendly menu to set the source folder, input file format, and desired output format.
-The scripts ensures efficient and seamless conversion and management of image files, making it a practical tool for users needing to process multiple .pspimage files.
+The scripts ensures efficient and seamless conversion and management of image files, making it a practical tool for users needing to process multiple `.pspimage` into a common format such as `.jpg`.

 ## Features:
 - **Multiple Formats**: The Gradio interface limited to 10 including Pspimage, the powershell has hundereds.